vinaykumar105/RoadSideAssistance/README.md

 - Not used `async` implementation
 - Testing is limited to only the core implementations
 - NetTopologySuite measures distance in Degrees instead of miles by default
+- Not all method parameters are protected by guards

 ### Limitations
 - Not Thread Safe